rackerlabs/rackspace-how-to/content/cloud-servers/launch-on-rackspace-cloud.md

 ### Post-launch

-Take the following steps after you launch:

-- Verify that all systems are still in production.
+After you launch, verify that all systems are still in production.
-- Immediately contact Rackspace Support if your application or website is not working the way that you expect.